semgrep/semgrep-docs/docs/semgrep-cloud-platform/slack.md

    </td>
    <td>View the name, email domain, and icon for workspaces your slack app is connected to.
    </td>
-   <td>Semgrep Slack app uses <code>team_name_changed</code> to update its notifications config if the team name is updated.
+   <td>Semgrep Slack app uses <code>team_name_changed</code> to update its notifications configuration if the team name is updated.
 This ensures that you are able to receive findings notifications even after renaming your team.
    </td>
   </tr>
   <tr>